 Defending ourselves in litigation is very expensive, particularly for a company of our size, and time-consuming.
-In addition to infringement claims against us, we may become a party to other patent litigation and other proceedings, including interference, derivation, or post-grant proceedings declared or granted by the USPTO and similar proceedings in foreign countries, regarding intellectual property rights with respect to our current or future products.
-The cost to us of any patent litigation or other proceeding, even if resolved in our favor, could be substantial.
-Some of our competitors may be able to sustain the costs of litigation or administrative proceedings more effectively than we can because of greater financial resources.
-Patent litigation and other proceedings could impair our ability to compete in the marketplace.
+In addition to infringement claims against us, we may become a party to other patent litigation and other proceedings, including interference, derivation, or post-grant proceedings, such as, ex parte review, inter parties review, or post grant review, declared or granted by the USPTO and similar proceedings in foreign countries, regarding intellectual property rights with respect to our current or future products.
+The cost to us of any patent litigation or other proceedings more effectively than we can because of greater financial resources.
+Patent litigation and other proceedings may also absorb significant management time.
+Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could impair our ability to compete in the marketplace.
 The occurrence of any of the foregoing could have a material adverse effect on our business, financial condition, or results of operations.